psychoinformatics-de/ipsy-docs/content/pages/tools/cli.rst

   mkdir /home/aqw/awesome_project

 And that works. ``/home/aqw/awesome_project`` is what is called an absolute path.
-It defines the folder name with no ambiguity.
+Absolute paths *always* start with a ``/``, and define the folder's location with no ambiguity.

-However, much like in language, using someone's full proper name every time `would be exhausting <https://www.youtube.com/watch?v=koZFca8AkT0>`_, and so pronouns are used.
+However, much like in spoken language, using someone's full proper name every time `would be exhausting <https://www.youtube.com/watch?v=koZFca8AkT0>`_, and thus pronouns are used.

 This shorthand is called relative paths, because they are defined (wait for it...) relative to your current location on the file system.
+Relative paths *never* start with a ``/``.

 ``.``
   the *current* directory